lothrond/arch-dl/README.md

 An Arch Linux download script.

 ### Whats this?
-This is just a very simple way to download Arch Linux for installation with signature verification.
+This is just a very simple way to download Arch Linux for installation, with signature verification.

 ### Configuration options for download